OnroerendErfgoed/skosprovider_atramhasis/docs/source/general.rst

 ------------

 To be able to use this library you need to have a modern version of Python installed.
-Currently we're supporting versions 2.7, 3.3 and 3.4 of Python.
+Currently we're supporting versions 2.7, and the last 3 versions of Python 3.
+Support for Python 2 is about to be removed though, so we advise going to Python 3 right away.

 This easiest way to install this library is through :command:`pip` or :command:`easy install`: